ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.parser/README.md

 ## Triggering
 Additionally, to the polling interval, the parsing of specific rules can be triggered by writing of empty value (`false`, `0`, '' - depends on the type of state) to the state with `false` acknowledge flag.
-In this case the value will be read from the URL/file and parsed immediately.
+In this case, the value will be read from the URL/file and parsed immediately.

 You can also send a message to adapter with `sendTo` command:
 ```Javascript